Rev Jacob Yang

 Lindsay Herbert, Convenor

-The Church Roll continued to be updated.
+The Church Roll continued to be updated to more accurately reflect congregation membership.
 People taking communion each month usually numbered between 70 and 90.

-We celebrated one baptism in 2016 and gave thanks for the lives of those who died during the year:
+We gave thanks for the lives of those who died during the year:

-Both the English and Korean websites continue to be updated regularly and we thank those responsible.
+Both English and Korean websites continue to be updated regularly and we thank those responsible.
 The Korean website address is www.faqcebook.com/deepdeneUC and the English website can be accessed at www.ucadeepdene.info

 SOCIAL CONCERNS COMMITTEE